 Graduates are able to identify socially relevant topics, to outline and work on open questions based on these topics, and to articulate their findings in an engaging media format.
 The program’s interdisciplinary emphasis ensures that students will be well-equipped to enter the workforce with a competitive advantage thanks to their breadth of knowledge and multi-faceted, adaptable creative toolkit.

 Depending on the requirements, the program is organized in three or four semesters.
 Graduates of diploma or 7-semester Bachelor programs (210 ECTS) study three semesters (starting in the winter semester).
 Graduates of 6-semester degree programs (180 ECTS) go through a one-semester introductory phase in advance (start in the summer semester).
+Graduates whose first degree is based on another credit scheme may apply for both options and will be admitted to either one according to their preparedness based on the length and rigour of their previous program.

 In this pre-semester, academically trained students are introduced to the practical handling of various media and the basics of video production, new media and print media design are developed.
 Students who have worked primarily in the field of design and art will be prepared for participation in research and science-oriented projects.

 Hauptamtlicher Professor im Bereich Visuelle Kommunikation.
-Grafik Designer, Gestalter, Autor.
+Grafik-Designer, Gestalter, Autor.